|

 In 1890 Charles W. Kennard moved to Baltimore, Maryland and began another fertilizer business named C. W. Kennard & Company located at 220 South Charles Street.
 The business never took off, yet this location would be made famous by his third business venture.
 He would also found Kennard & Company which handled real estate in the Baltimore area.
 Though Kennard entered into many business ventures throughout his life, he would remain in real estate until his death.

-On February 10th 1891 the first talking board patent was registered by Elijah Bond and he in turn assigned it to Charles W. Kennard and William H. A. Maupin.
+On February 10th 1891 the first talking board patent (No. 446,054) was registered by Elijah Bond and he in turn assigned it to Charles W. Kennard and William H. A. Maupin.
+On February 28th 1891 Kennard and Maupin sold their rights and interest in the Bond Ouija patent to the Kennard Novelty Company.
 Though there were early accounts that Kennard or Reiche had invented the Ouija board these remain unfounded.
-In fact, an article which ran in the Atchison Daily Globe on April 9, 1886 goes on to describe how a new talking board craze swept Ohio some four years before Ouija board's launch in Baltimore in 1890.
+In fact, an article which ran in the New York Daily Tribune on May 28th 1886 goes on to describe how a new talking board craze swept Ohio some four years before Ouija board's launch in Baltimore in 1890.

 The Kennard Novelty Company's incorporation papers read “the said corporation will be managed by five directors...who will manage the concerns of the said Corporation for the first year.”
 Taken literally, Col. Washington Bowie would dismiss the other founders of the company sparing only Harry Welles Rusk.
 He then renamed the company the Ouija Novelty Company, physically moved the company, and put his close friend William Fuld, at the helm.